MetOffice/simulation-systems/source/WorkingPractices/gh_authorisation.rst

 Github Personal Access Tokens
 -----------------------------

-Using github tokens is generally optional, as the test suites will by default attempt to verify using ssh.
-However Monsoon users will need to use github tokens as access to github from Monsoon is not available via ssh.
+Using GitHub tokens is optional for most test suites, as SSH authentication is used by default.
+However, Monsoon users must use GitHub tokens because SSH access to GitHub is unavailable from Monsoon, for now.

 To use Personal Access Tokens (PATs), store them in a git credentials file, typically ``~/.git-credentials``.
 Restrict access to this file and configure